jthack/hydeout/_posts/2022-08-03-how-to-make-a-website-hard-to-hack.md

 This is what I call it when an API is deciding what data to return based on the auth mechanism for that user (cookies or authorization headers generally), rather than a parameter or path.
 This increases security significantly because it cuts down on the IDOR protection that is required.

 **Indication this is implemented:** API endpoints are generic like `/api/v1/me` or `/api/v1/account` and only return your data.
 The alternative would be a path such as `/api/v1/account/1337` or `/api/v1/account?id=1337`.
 This can still be secure, of course.
-But any hacker will tell you that it's *much* less likely to be so.
+But any hacker will tell you that it's less likely to be so.

 **Note**: There may be a term for this design principle.
 If so, please let me know on [twitter](https://twitter.com/rez0__).